Laparoscopic hiatus hernia repair and fundoplication

 Description

-Laparoscopic fundoplication +/- hiatus hernia repair involves dissecting the junction between the swallowing pipe and the stomach, as it enters the abdomen.
+Laparoscopic hiatus hernia repair with fundoplication involves dissecting the junction between the swallowing pipe and the stomach, as it enters the abdomen.
 Any associated hiatus hernia (abnormal protrusion of the top of the stomach into the chest) is repaired.
 The upper part of the stomach (‘fundus’, hence ‘fundoplication’) is then partially wrapped around the lower part of the swallowing pipe (‘oesophagus’) in the abdomen.
-This reinforces the natural valve that stops acid reflux.
+This recreates the natural valve that stops acid reflux.

 Indications